 How the coronavirus pandemic affects your business, and how are you coping?

 Internally, we’ve been a remote-first company since day one, which means we don’t have any office nor expect people to work in a specific location.
-That helped us keeping our working pace.
+That helped us keep our working pace.

 Did you have to make difficult choices, and what are the lessons learned?